frymanofer/Expo_WakeWord/README.md

 component of more advanced voice-controlled applications.
 This layered approach allows for seamless and intuitive voice-driven user experiences.

+## **LICENSING**
+Please note that while the code in this repo has a type of "free" license it contains DaVoice.io propietary SDK which requires a license as follows:
+1. Free license for individuals or small start up in their early stages.
+To obtain the license you will need to contact info@davoice.io
+2. Commerical license otherwise.

 ## Latest news

 - **New 8 June 2025**: